High-Rate-SHM-Working-Group/Dataset-11-rectangular-electronic-SMD-assembly-under-repeated-5-kg-impacts/KiCad/README.md

 # KiCad

-KiCaD files for the boards used in this work.
+KiCad files for the board used in this work.